Reviewable/Reviewable/docs/introduction.md

 ## Staying up to date

 Follow us on Twitter at [@reviewableio](https://twitter.com/reviewableio) for service status updates, changelog notifications, and occasional discussions and votes on potential features.
-For the truly dedicated, you can watch the [Reviewable/Reviewable](https://github.com/reviewable/reviewable) repo for new issues and updates to these docs, or hang out in the [Gitter channel](https://gitter.im/Reviewable/Reviewable) to help out other users when we're not around.
+For the truly dedicated, you can watch the [Reviewable/Reviewable](https://github.com/reviewable/reviewable) repo for new issues and updates to these docs.
+We retired our Gitter channel now that we have the integrated chat widget, but for the beyond dedictated it is here: [Gitter channel](https://gitter.im/Reviewable/Reviewable) .
 (Thanks!)